fwilhe2/setup-kotlin/README.md

 It allows you to use the `kotlinc` and the `kotlin` tool to compile source code and run scripts.

+**Note:** You probably don't need this action if you want to build a Kotlin project using Maven/Gradle as they will download the compiler for you.
+This action is useful if you need or want to use the `kotlin`/`kotlinc`/`kotlinc-native` cli tools.

 See [this repo](https://github.com/fwilhe2/improved-enigma) for usage examples.

 ## Usage example